Review repeat buys before money moves.

 Precision machining and tool-room operations

-• Indianapolis-area manufacturing includes CNC machining, contract production, inspection, and assembly capabilities across small shops and larger plants.
+• Small and mid-sized manufacturing includes CNC machining, contract production, inspection, and assembly capabilities across small shops and larger plants.

 • These operations depend on repeat operating supplies, supplier reliability, and timely replenishment decisions.